-- Built-in data centre availability, to improve data resiliency.
+- Built-in data center availability, to improve data resiliency.

 - Support for erasure coding, for storage efficiency.

-- Multi-data centre cluster management, alerting and reporting, enabling businesses and MSPs to configure and administer all their data centre’s software-defined storage infrastructure from a single location.
+- Multi-data center cluster management, alerting and reporting, enabling businesses and MSPs to configure and administer all their data center's software-defined storage infrastructure from a single location.

 Further plans are in the pipeline to use Hedvig's technologies to enhance to Commvault's data management automation and storage provisioning capabilities and expand its support for application containers and microservices.